Age Grade Competitions - up to Under 18's - Dorset Wiltshire Rugby Football Union

 Referees

-The Referee’s Society is notified automatically through GMS and WhostheRef of Competition Fixtures and asked to appoint referees to as many games from Colts down to Under 14 as possible.
-Society Referees are not normally appointed to Under 12 and Under 13 games.
+The D&W Referee’s Society is notified automatically, through GMS and “WhostheRef”, of all Competition Fixtures and asked to appoint referees to as many games as possible.
+This is the only method by which referees are appointed.
+If the society cannot appoint a referee the process below should be followed.

-For all Under 12’s and Under 13’s games and for other games where a Society Referee is not appointed it is the responsibility of the home club to appoint the most appropriate referee they can.
+Where a society referee cannot be appointed it is the responsibility of the home club to appoint the most appropriate referee they can.

 1. Ideally the referee appointed will be qualified but they must at a minimum have the competence and experience to referee the game safely and fairly.